 - ½ cup whole milk

-- 1 envelope unflavored, powdered gelatin (scant 1 tbsp)
+- 1 envelope unflavored, powdered gelatin (scant 1 tablespoon)

 - 1/3 cup sugar, heaping

-- 1 vanilla bean, or 1 ½ tsp vanilla bean paste or vanilla extract
+- 1 vanilla bean, or 1 ½ teaspoon vanilla bean paste or vanilla extract

 - Pinch of salt